 But don’t get too cozy too soon.
 You’ll want to check out the neighborhood.

-Yaletown’s restored brick warehouse buildings now house restaurants, boutiques, and nightspots, all surrounded by steel-and-glass apartment towers.
+Yaletown’s restored brick warehouses house restaurants, boutiques, and nightspots, from cafés like Small Victory (try the almond croissants) to high-end dining destinations such as seafood specialist Blue Water Café, all surrounded by steel-and-glass apartment towers.
 Booking a room at the Opus feels like you’re settling into the Yaletown condo life.

-The hotel will loan you a mountain bike to tool around town.
-You’re just a few blocks from the waterfront seawall path that circles False Creek and goes all the way to Stanley Park, an excellent excursion for a sunny day.
-(The Opus has a small, window-lined fitness room where you can work out when the weather isn’t cooperating.)
+The hotel will loan you a bike to tool around town.
+You’re just a few blocks from the waterfront seawall path that circles False Creek and goes all the way to Stanley Park, the city’s massive urban rainforest, which makes an excellent excursion for a sunny day.
+The Opus has a small, window-lined fitness room where you can work out when the weather isn’t cooperating.

 Or if you need to travel in higher style, book the hotel’s complimentary car service that will take you to appointments and attractions downtown.

-TIP: The Opus is directly across the street from the Yaletown/Roundhouse Canada Line station, and from Vancouver’s airport, it’s a quick 20-minute ride.
-Much faster, and cheaper, than taking a cab.
+TIP: The Opus is directly across the street from the Yaletown/Roundhouse Canada Line station.
+From Vancouver’s YVR Airport, it’s a quick 22-minute ride to Yaletown.
+Much faster, and cheaper, than taking a cab or Uber.

 Once you’ve settled into your room, you might want to put on your sunglasses, and not just for when you’re traveling around incognito.
 The eye-popping room colors — magenta, lime green, vibrant orange, purple — are bright!